-20 Available at www.humanrights.gov.au/disability_rights/standards/www_3/www_3.html.
+32 Available at www.humanrights.gov.au/disability_rights/standards/www_3/www_3.html.

-agency can instead publish on a website details of how the information may be obtained, including the charge that would be imposed for making it available in a suitable format (s 8D(3)(c)).
+13.159 For example, information may be contained in a recording that cannot be readily converted to electronic format for publication on and downloading from a website.33 The agency can instead publish details of how the information may be obtained, including the charge that would be imposed for making it available in a suitable format (s 8D(3)(c)).

-13.128 A charge for IPS access is separate from the charges that can be imposed for processing access requests under the Charges Regulations.22 The Charges Regulations may, however, provide useful guidance to an agency in calculating or imposing a charge for access under the IPS.
+13.160 A charge for IPS access is separate from the charges that can be imposed for processing FOI requests under the Charges Regulations.34 The Charges Regulations may, however, provide useful guidance to an agency in calculating or imposing a charge for access under the IPS.
 The Charges Regulations are discussed in Part 4 of these Guidelines.